CE Accreditation Q&A

 Applications are accepted on a rolling basis.
 This means you can apply at any time throughout the year.
 Create an account and start your application here.
 If you are applying for a course with a specific go-live date in mind, it is recommended that you submit your application at least three months prior to go-live date to help ensure the application is reviewed in time.
 We cannot guarantee applications will be reviewed before a specific date.

-The Review Committees will meet monthly to review applications.
+The CE Accreditation Committees generally meet monthly to review applications.
 The processing time for applications varies depending on the completeness of an application.
 If there are any materials missing from the application, the processing time may increase.

 What are the application requirements?